M-o-a-T/moat/doc/spec_aa.rst

 byte.
 Otherwise the flag byte is assumed to be zero and the message ends after the serial.

-Clients process AA messages if
+A client process an AA message if

-* they have an assigned client ID and they're addressed to them directly,
+* the client knows its ID and the message is addressed to it directly,

 *or*

-* the MAC length *and* MAC content matches theirs.
+* MAC length *and* MAC content matches theirs.

 Message types
 -------------